By MSTYSLAV CHERNOV and YESICA FISCH

 — A former U.S. Marine was killed while fighting alongside Ukrainian forces, his family said, in what would be the war’s first known death of an American in combat.
 The U.S. has not confirmed the report.

-— The mayor of the town of Popasna in eastern Ukraine, Nikolai Khanatov, says two buses that were headed there to evacuate residents were fired upon and that contact with the drivers has been lost.
+— Two buses that were headed to the town of Popasna in eastern Ukraine to evacuate residents were fired upon, and contact with the drivers was lost, Mayor Nikolai Khanatov said.

 — Russian air-defense forces detected a Ukrainian military plane over Russia’s Bryansk region and tried to repel the aircraft.
 Two shells fell on a village, regional Gov. Alexander Bogomaz said.
 No one was injured, but an oil terminal suffered some damage, Bogomaz said.